EROthots

 Adding some of the special foods into your diet can really change the game in terms of skin appearance and health.
 Some of such food items are very friendly to the skin and can be added to the meals:

-• Berries: Flavonoids and Vitamin C which acts as an antioxidant, reduces inflammation, and promotes collagen synthesis all of which describe the properties of berries.
-Good choices include strawberries, raspberries, and blueberries.
+• Berries: Flavonoids and Vitamin C, which act as antioxidants, reduce inflammation and promote collagen synthesis, all of which describe the properties of berries.
+Good choices include strawberries, raspberries and blueberries.

-• Avocado: Creamy and packed with vitamin C, E, and healthful fats, this fruit deeply hydrates the skin, increases the suppleness of the skin, and protects against oxidative damage.
+• Avocado: Creamy and packed with vitamins C and E and healthful fats, this fruit deeply hydrates the skin, increases the suppleness of the skin and protects against oxidative damage.
 Avocadoes generally increase the suppleness of the skin by deeply hydrating it.

 • Sweet potatoes: They are high in beta-carotene which provides a natural defense against UV ray damage and maintains a proper rate of skin cell turnover.
 Sweet potatoes also contain abundant levels of vitamin C which promotes a healthy skin.